Man ‘murdered couple before freezing some remains and bringing rest to bridge’

 “In fact, the suitcases contained the decapitated and dismembered bodies of Paul Longworth and Albert Alfonso, which the defendant had transported to Bristol from their home in London where they had been killed two days before.”

-Police found their other remains at their flat in a chest freezer, the court heard.
+Police found their decapitated heads at their flat in a chest freezer, the court heard.

 “The prosecution case is that the defendant murdered both men, that he intended to kill them, that his actions were planned and premeditated and that, having killed them, he immediately set about trying to steal from them,” Ms Heer said.